 Using a plastic sandwich bag, place all of the bolts and nuts into the bag to prevent losing them.
 You may have to use a hammer to loosen the bed frame from the notches in the headboard and footboard.
 Once they’re loose, remove the bed frame from the headboard and footboard.
 Before you load your headboard and footboard onto the moving truck, be sure to wrap them in a sheet or a moving blanket to prevent scratches, dents, and damages during the move.

 We’ve come to the magnum opus of this tutorial – how to take apart the railings of the bed frame.
 For metal bed frame railings, you can either leave the railings attached and move the entire frame out as is or you can bend the horizontal railings to detach them from one another.
 This will separate the metal railings into two large railings with two smaller railing “arms” at each end.
 These small railings fold inward to compact the railing and make it easier to transport.

-To ensure your mattress and box spring reach your new home in pristine condition, Apple Moving – Austin, TX suggests to consider purchasing a waterproof mattress cover or a protective box for each to protect them during the move.
+To ensure your mattress and box spring reach your new home in pristine condition, we suggest to consider purchasing a waterproof mattress cover or a protective box for each to protect them during the move.